Traces of Newton-Sobolev functions on the visible boundary of domains in doubling metric measure spaces supporting a $p$-Poincar\'e inequality: Introduction

 \section{Introduction}

 In the context of potential theory, geometric relationships between a domain (that is, an open connected subset of a metric measure space) and its boundary play a key role.
-For instance, it was shown in~\cite{L, KL} that when the ``visible part'' of the boundary of the domain is large in a codimensional sense, the domain supports a Hardy-type inequality for Sobolev functions on the domain.
+For instance, it was shown in~\cite{KL, L} that when the ``visible part'' of the boundary of the domain is large in a codimensional sense, the domain supports a Hardy-type inequality for Sobolev functions on the domain.
 Here, by the ``visible part'' of the boundary we mean the points on the boundary that can be reached by a John curve from inside the domain, where John curves are curves that satisfy a twisted cone condition.
-It was also shown in~\cite{Mal} that John domains whose boundary sustains a measure that is in a codimensional relationship with the measure on the domain support a trace theorem for Sobolev functions, with the trace on the boundary of the domain belonging to a Besov class.
+For smooth domains in Euclidean spaces, or more generally domains satisfying a non-tangential accessibility condition, all of the boundary is visible.
+However, for complicated domains whose boundaries can be fractal, cuspidal or multiply connected, it is much harder to show that the visible boundary is large.
+A natural way of measuring the size of the set is in terms of Frostman-like measures with a codimensional relationship.
+It was shown in~\cite{Mal} that John domains whose boundary sustains a measure that is in a codimensional relationship with the measure on the domain will support a trace theorem for Sobolev functions, with the trace on the boundary of the domain belonging to a Besov class.
 It is therefore natural to ask whether there is an analogous trace theorem for domains whose ``visible part'' of the boundary is large.